 Parks Canada resumed excavations from 1973 to 1976, when they began to prepare it for a National Historic Site.
 They re-buried the ruins, feeling they had got as much information as contemporary technology would yield.
 Perhaps some new invention a hundred years from now will make it attractive to re-excavate the area.

-"They discovered Viking America."
-The statue of the Ingstads is a gift from the King and Queen of Norway, which they presented to the Canadian people in May 2002: There is an identical statue at the Viking Ship Museum in Oslo.
+Nils Aas's statue of the Ingstads is a gift from the King and Queen of Norway, which they presented to the Canadian people in May 2002.
+This is a replica of the original at the Viking Ship Museum in Oslo.
+Mr. Ingstad, 101 years of age, was present when King Harald V unveiled the original sculpture in January 2001.
+He lived another two months afterward.

 There are two kinds of interpreters at the visitor center.
 Clayton wore government clothes as he guided us through the ruins to the village down the hill.
 The village is a replica, built to look and feel like the original might have been.
 The other interpreters are inside, dressed and behaving like Viking settlers might have been.